Varying-Vagrant-Vagrants/custom-site-template/README.md

 - A subdomain multisite
 - A subdirectory multisite

-The Nginx configuration for this site can be overriden by creating a `vvv-nginx-custom.conf`.
+The Nginx configuration for this site can be overriden by creating a `provision/vvv-nginx-custom.conf`.

 ## Configuration Options